MikeMcMahon/CompSciStudyHour/README.md

 | [Graph](#graph) | `O()` | `O()` | `O()` | `O()` | `O(n)` |

+**<a name="array"></a>Array**

+An array is a contiguous block of memory that has been allocated to store a specific type of data.
+Arrays are allocated statically in languages like C/C++; however, resizing an array can be costly as a temporary array must be constructed to hold the values while the initial array is resized and reassigned.

+**<a name="list"></a>Linked Lists**

+Similar to arrays LinkedLists store data in a contiguous manner; however, the memory is not allocated contiguously and the LinkedList stores a pointer to the next node.
+The benefit is the reduced cost of resizing (as you no longer have to do this); however, lookups are `O(n)` and no longer in constant time.
+Insertions to the end of a linked list are `O(n)` unless bookkeeping is done to keep track of the tail.
+Otherwise insertions must be done at the root or head of the list to keep time constant.

+DoublyLinked lists are similar to a Linked List as described above; however, each  node contains a pointer to the previous node.
+This makes insertion at either end of the list a constant time of `O(1)`

 **<a name="trie"></a>Trie**

 A trie is a tree like data structure, in which the leafs for a given node fan out wide.